Prostitution law in Canada: British Columbia constitutional challenge 2007

-In view of the subsequent decision by the Supreme Court of Canada, this application became moot.

 Supreme Court decision 2013

 In a decision dated 20 December 2013, the Supreme Court of Canada struck down the laws in question, ruling that a ban on solicitation and brothels violated prostitutes' rights to safety.
 They delayed the enforcement of their decision for one year—also applicable to the Ontario sections—to give the government a chance to write new laws.
 Following the announcement of the decision Valerie Scott, one of the applicants, stated in the media that, regardless of the decision, sex workers must be involved in the process of constructing the new legislation: "The thing here is politicians, though they may know us as clients, they do not understand how sex work works.
 They won't be able to write a half-decent law.
 It will fail.
 That's why you must bring sex workers to the table in a meaningful way."

 Government response to Supreme Court decision

 In response, Peter MacKay, the Minister of Justice introduced amending legislation, C-36 the "Protection of Communities and Exploited Persons Act" (PCEPA) on June 4, 2014, which received first reading.
 Debate on second reading began on June 11.
 It passed the third reading on October 6 and was approved by the Senate on November 4.
 On November 6, 2014, Bill C-36 received Royal Assent and officially became law.